TeamTopologies/Team-Shape-Templates/README.md

 The shapes have been designed with the specific intention of being usable by everyone including those that may have a color vision deficiency.
 For this reason, the following constraints should apply:

 - Platform teams should always have square corners
 - Stream-aligned teams should always be horizontally aligned with rounded corners
 - Enabling teams should always be vertically aligned with rounded corners
 - Complicated subsystem teams should always be an octagon
+- Regular teams should should always be horizontally aligned with rounded corners and dotted border
 - Collaboration should be indicated using a parallelogram
 - Facilitation should be represented using a circle
 - X-as-a-Service should be represented with a triangle, with the point of the triangle indicating the direction of the service being provided

 The following images were generated using this [color blindness simulator](https://www.color-blindness.com/coblis-color-blindness-simulator/):